manju-minji/swift/exercises/saddle-points/README.md

 It has a saddle point at (1, 0).

-It's called a "saddle point" because it is greater than or equal to every element in its row and less than or equal to every element in its column.
+It's called a "saddle point" because it is greater than or equal to every element in its row and the less than or equal to every element in its column.

 A matrix may have zero or more saddle points.